binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

    There are additional details around where `NTDS.dit` fits into the picture in the [Windows section](#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows) of the Web Applications chapter.

-   Unlike SmbExec, we have to parse the files that `psexec_ntdsgrab` downloads for us with a separate tool, also discussed briefly in the [Windows section](#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows) of the Web Applications chapter.
+   Unlike SmbExec, we have to parse the files that `psexec_ntdsgrab` downloads for us with a separate tool, also discussed briefly in the [Windows section](#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows) of the Web Applications chapter

 6. [`wmi`](https://www.rapid7.com/db/modules/exploit/windows/local/wmi)
 (2013-09-21) `exploit/windows/local/wmi`